telerik/report-server-docs/dotnet-docs/using-microsoft-entra-id.md

 	![An image demonstratig how to create an user with EntraID authentication in the Report Server for .NET Application](../images/rs-net-images/microsoft-entra-id-rs-new-user-with-entraid-auth-provider.png)

-1. Log out and from the Login page, click on the blue `Microsoft Entra ID` button.
+1. Log out and from the Login page, click the blue `Microsoft Entra ID` button.

 	![An image demonstratig how the Report Server for .NET Login page looks when Microsoft Entra ID is enabled](../images/rs-net-images/microsoft-entra-id-login-page-with-enabled-entraid.png)